ArtS/arts.github.com/_posts/2014-10-15-using-simple-drop-down-lists-in-ASP-NET-MVC.md

 </div>
 {% endhighlight %}
 Again, the most important point to note here is the call of `DropDownListFor()` function.
-It does all the heavy lifting when rendering a `<select>` tag with a bunch of `<option>` tags so you get something like this sent to user's browser:
+It does all the heavy lifting when rendering a `<select>` tag with a bunch of `<option>` tags.
+As you can tell from the comments, its first argument `m => m.State` is used to store and retrieve selected value, and its second argument `Model.States` is used to supply all possible selections for the dropdown.
+In the end you get something like this sent to user's browser:
 {% highlight html %}
 <select class="form-control" id="State" name="State">
     <option value="">- Please select a state -</option>